-Strategic Community Plan 2020 - 2040 Corporate Business Plan Goal Community's Aspiration Strategy Project / Initiative 2022-2023 Natural Belmont The City of Belmont presents a feeling of peaceful, clean, green and healthy.
-There is a focus on the natural 3.1 Protect and enhance our natural environment Environment and Sustainability Strategy (aligns to all six Natural Belmont Strategies) Natural in parks and gardens with trees and colour.
+Strate gic Community Plan 2020 - 2040 Corporate Business Plan Goal Community's Aspiration Strategy Project / Initiative 2022-2023 3.
+Natural Belmont The City of Belmont presents a feeling of peaceful, clean, green and healthy.
+There is a focus on the natural 3.1 Protect and enhance our natural environment Environment and Sustainability Strategy (aligns to all six Natural Belmont Strategies) 3.
+Natura in parks and gardens with trees and colour.
 Our streets are lined with trees.
-Our 3.2 Improve our River and waterways Plan ahead for future foreshore stabilisation projects ς residents and businesses 3.3 Keep Our City Clean Waste Plan (Also aligns to 3.5) are environmentally aware.
+Our 3.2 Improve our River and waterways Plan ahead for future foreshore stabilisation projects residents and businesses 3.3 Keep Our City Clean Waste Plan (Also aligns to 3.5) are environmentally aware.
 There is a connection with the river and natural areas.
 3.4 Enhance green spaces for recreation, relaxation and Urban Forest Strategy Sustainability is important to us.
 Belmont will be known for enjoyment Streetscape Enhancement Plan its strong connection to the environment especially the Public Open Space Strategy river and trees.
-The verges will be green and dominated 3.5 Promote energy and water Waste Plan (Also aligns to 3.3) by natural plantings.
-Parks will continue to be well maintained and their natural appeal will natural plantings.
-Parks will ntinue to be well maintained d their natural appeal will enhanced.
-Sustainable velopment and expectations Environment and Sustainability Strategy 2021-2025 (Also aligns to 3.1) development and expectations of sustainable practices of Waterwise Council Program businesses are a part of the social fabric.
-3.6 Encourage sustainable development to guide built form Design Review Panel ative Belmont The City of Belmont's diversity will be reflected in our residents as well as those 4.1 Promote the growth of arts and culture.
+The verges will be green and dominated 3.5 Promote energy and water efficiency, renewable energy Waste Plan (Also aligns to 3.3) by natural plantings.
+Parks will continue to be well maintained and their natural appeal will be enhanced.
+Sustainable sources and reduce emissions and waste Environment and Sustainability Strategy 2021-2025 (Also aligns to 3.1) development and expectations of sustainable practices of Waterwise Council Program businesses are a part of the social fabric.
+3.6 Encourage sustainable development to guide built form Design Review Panel elmont The City of Belmont's diversity will be reflected in our residents as well as those 4.1 Promote the growth of arts and culture.
 Community Arts and Culture Program ive Be working here.
 Public Art Master Plan 4.
-Creat Although we are contemporary, we will be seen as inspiring, resilient and dynamic.
-We will Promote and celebrate Aboriginal art and culture (Also aligned to 1.1) attract development with an atmosphere for change.
-Belmont will have an inspiring technology hub where discoveries are made Strengthen the Adachi Sister City relationship 4.2 Embrace technology, creativity and innovation to solve complex problems and improve our City Digital Strategy 4.3 Support and collaborate Perth Airport Collaboration with local schools and businesses Manage an ongoing program of awards and grants for innovative approaches to business practice, products or developments
+Creative Belmont Although we are contemporary, we will be seen as inspiring, resilient and dynamic.
+We will Promote and celebrate Aborigina art and culture (Also aligned to 1.1) attract development with an atmosphere for change.
+Belmont will have an inspiring act development with atmosphere for change. technology hub where discoveries are made 4.2 Embrace technology, creativity and innovation to solve complex problems and improve our City Digital Strategy 4.3 Support and collaborate Perth Airport Collaboration with local schools and businesses Manage an ongoing program of awards and grants for innovative approaches to business practice products or developments